 Segregation is when groups of people are intentionally separated.

-After you are finished watching the video, use your notes to help you reflect on the following questions.
-You can write your responses in the spaces provided or on a separate piece of paper:
+After watching the video, use your notes to help you reflect on the following questions.

 - Do you know someone who was a part of the civil rights movement in the mid-1900s?